Damus360/Proyect_II/README.md

 -Creamos los archivos .html en el folder "Public" para iniciar a formatearlos y linkearlos a la pagina principal -trabajamos en el formato del about
 -agregamos imagenes e iconos a utilizar.

+#25/12/2024
+-le damos los ultimos toques a la pagina de about.html -finished adding the links to the cv and social networks -about finished